-Knowledge for safer, smarter, more environment-friendly and energy-efficient maritime transport.
+Knowledge for a safer, smarter, more environment-friendly and energy-efficient maritime transport.

 The Trondheim fjord is the first designated test area in the world for autonomous (unmanned) ships.
 These are vessels that can manoeuver by themselves and that can take their own decisions.
-Advanced algorithms and new types of sensors allow the ships to obtain this high degree of autonomy.
 NTNU contributes to developing the next generation of decision making systems through the implementation of self-learning, adaptive systems and artificial intelligence.
-This is a joint initiative of NTNU, Kongsberg Seatex, Kongsberg Maritime, SINTEF and Maritime Robotics in cooperation with Trondheim Harbour and the Norwegian Maritime Authority.
+A joint initiative of NTNU, Kongsberg Seatex, Kongsberg Maritime, SINTEF and Maritime Robotics in cooperation with Trondheim Harbour and the Norwegian Maritime Authority.

 NTNU is leading Task 39 "Hydrogen in maritime transport" of the International Energy Agency – Hydrogen Implementing Agreement (IEA-HIA).
 Its goal is to provide know-how on the use of hydrogen and fuel cells in the maritime sector, to evaluate concepts and to initiate research and demonstration projects.
 2017-2020.

 The Rolls-Royce University Technology Centre is a long-term research collaboration between NTNU and Rolls-Royce Marine.
 The centre aims at promoting research with a commercial potential, in particular development of propellers, propulsion systems, ship designs, and various types of ship equipment.